 - Light vs. dark baking pans: For the best result, use an aluminum baking pan, greased with butter and lined with baking paper in the bottom.
 Aluminum pans are light in color and therefore attract less heat.
 That means it bakes more gently which results in a softer cake.
 If you use a black baking pan it'll attract a lot more heat.
 That will then give a darker crust, which can result in a dryer cake.

 You'll know the brownie is done, when the brownie has just set.
-When taken out of the oven, insert a butter knife and if it has wet batter on it, give it 5 more minutes but if it has moist crumbs on the knife it's done.
+When taken out of the oven, insert a butter knife or toothpick and if it has wet batter on it, give it 5 more minutes but if it has moist crumbs on the knife it's done.

 I personally love eating brownies cold, so they are also really good to make a day ahead of serving and storing them in the fridge overnight.
 They can also be stored at room temperature, if you prefer them not to be cold.